Home Office Scheme Singapore: Knowing The Basics

 - No display of advertisements or posters.

-- The business must be listed in the permitted business section under the Home Office scheme.
+- The business must be in the permitted business section under the Home Office scheme.

-- Display of business signage outside the residential premises is not allowed.
+- Display of business signage outside the residential premises is a no-no.

-- There will not be any increase in the floor area of the building even if there is a change in use of the relevant premises.
+- There won’t be any increase in the floor area of the building even if there is a change in use of the relevant premises.

 - No part of the relevant premises comprises of works that are unauthorised under the Planning Act.

-- Any approval required from the relevant authority for the change in use of the relevant premises has to be obtained before making the changes in use of the relevant premises.
+- Obtain any approval from the relevant authority for the change in use of the relevant premises before property renovations.

-- All necessary safety precautions must be taken to ensure that the business activities do not pose any danger.
+- Exercise necessary safety precautions to ensure that the business activities do not pose any danger.

 - Electricity and structural load must not surpass the normal (residential) load.